RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: There are changes which need to be synced before I can make any further commits using VS Code.
 I tried to figure out how to resolve the issue, but I cannot figure it out.
 Asked for help via GitHub discussions.

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing in community section.
 Sync changes.

+### Day 29: March 10, 2024

+**Today's Progress**: Merged chaged using git status and then git merge.
+Worked on fixing the aligninment of the navigation.
+Relinked the logo placeholder image.

+**Thoughts**: I am not entirely sure what happened the footer.
+However, I am having a difficult time fixing the issue.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing in community section.